 - This frosting is a touch softer than a typical cream cheese frosting.
 It still holds its shape, but I recommend storing these cupcakes in the fridge and bringing them to room temp right before serving.

 Tell me you don’t want to swan dive right into that bowl of frosting?
-As I’ve said before, the baker is in charge of quality control (pssst…that means you get stick a spoon in there ↑ and test it out).
-It’s a tough job, but somebody’s gotta do it. 😉
+As I’ve said before, the baker is in charge of quality control, which means you get stick a spoon in there ↑ and test it out.

+You can choose to decorate your cupcakes with a piping bag and tip or you can just spread the frosting on with a butter knife.
 I like to use an open star tip for this frosting, I think the swirls add nice dimension.
-Now, what are you waiting for?
-Get baking!

 If you love carrot cake you’ve come to the right place – I am CARROT CAKE OBSESSED!
 Check out my other CARROT CAKE RECIPES:

 NEVER MISS A RECIPE!

 Note: This post originally appeared in 2015.
 I made a few small tweaks in the recipe to allow a higher rise in the cupcakes, and I modified the frosting to thicken it up and increase the brown sugar flavor.

 Carrot Cake Cupcakes with Brown Sugar Cream Cheese Frosting